eclipse-opensmartclide/smartclide-context/README.md

 ## How to configure Context Handling

-The KEES configuration files are store in the following folder:
+The Context Handling configuration files are store in the following folder:
 `./resources/`

 ### Monitoring Config